 Grow and network

 A mentor can be a great help you with growing and shaping your business.
-When looking for a mentor you should look carefully at what they can offer you, with your business needs in mind.
+When looking for a mentor you should look carefully at what they can offer your business.
 If you are looking to grow and expand your business, then you will need to find a mentor that is well connected and can direct you in the art of networking.
-If your mentor is well connected and can help you connect to relevant people in the industry, this can bring a range of opportunities for you and your business.
+If your mentor is well connected, then they can help you connect to relevant people in the industry.
+Having a well connected mentor can bring a range of opportunities for you and your business.

 You must find a mentor that is relevant to you or your business.
 A mentor who has knowledge on how to run a business similar to yours, or in a similar industry, could be the best choice for you.
 If they have the relevant knowledge then they can help you with day-to-day operations, as well as help you with the bigger goals and the direction of the business.
 The biggest and the best known names may not be the ideal mentor for you, if they don’t have relevant skills or experience.
 You should find a mentor that that has been through a similar process to you.
 For example if you want to develop a new product for your small business, then seek a mentor who has experience in developing new products.
 They can offer you tips and knowledge on how to have a smooth launch experience, and will be able to flag any potential problem you could face when developing new products.